-For the calculation of the amount per unit of measurement (lump sum for employee exchange) employee exchange for 1 person for a period of 1 year (or 2 people for the period of 6 months), enabling him/her a full-time employment for the whole time of project duration is required.
+For the calculation of the amount per unit of measurement (exchange lump sum) employee exchange for 1 person for a period of 1 year (or 2 people for the period of 6 months), enabling him/her a full-time employment for the whole time of project duration is required.

-a) The preparation costs are estimated to 500,00 EUR using the same methodology as for type I and II projects
+a) The preparation costs are estimated to 500.00 EUR using the same methodology as for type I and II projects.

-For the programming period 2021-2027 the exchange lump sum per project with either employment of 1 person for 1 year, or employment of 2 persons for half a year (or any other combination corresponding to 1 person/1 year) was set to 31.250,00 EUR (25.000,00 EUR ERDF) which was also set as the limit value for small scale projects by the programme.
+For the programming period 2021-2027 the exchange lump sum per project with either employment of 1 person for 1 year, or employment of 2 persons for half a year (or any other combination corresponding to 1 person/1 year) was set to 31,250.00 EUR (25,000.00 EUR ERDF) which was also set as the limit value for small scale projects by the programme.
 The justification of estimation of other costs is explained in the calculation below.

-EXCHANGE LUMP SUM = 31.250,00 EUR
+EXCHANGE LUMP SUM = 31,250.00 EUR